TheTomato/usefulCommands/README.md

 Useful Commands for Ubuntu
 ==============

-I will list some Commands i want to remember here.
+I will list some commands i want to remember here.

 Managing Packages
 --------------

-- Search the installed Packages
+- Search the installed packages
 ``` shell
 dpkg-query -l *searchstring*
 ```